-According to research conducted by Texas A&M University, background music in marketing materials arouses more attention and excitement amongst consumers, magnifying their intention to buy in the long run.
-It is no secret that hiring an artist to produce content for your commercial campaign can be extremely costly.
-In that case, you might wonder which site offers high-quality, royalty-free music to make your marketing video more attractive.
+According to research conducted by Texas A&M University, background music in marketing materials gets more attention and excitement amongst consumers, increasing their likelihood to buy in the long run.

-For clarity purposes, royalty-free music doesn’t necessarily mean you don’t pay for them, but you can use them as much as you like after paying a one-time licensing fee.
-These fees vary from site to site but typically range from $25 to $500 per year.
+For clarity, royalty-free music doesn’t necessarily mean you don’t pay for them, but you can use them more or less how you like after paying a one-time licensing fee*

 SoundCloud

-With a library of more than 265 million songs to boast, SoundCloud has all the reasons to top this list.
 Besides smoking the competition with a high music volume, they have a social element that displays how many “likes” a particular song has.
 This can help you decide whether a specific song can attract viewership.

-The songs on SoundCloud, however, aren’t entirely duty-free.
-They have a wide selection of terms.
-Some songs have copyrights that are fully reserved, others songs have some rights reserved while others are licensed under Creative Commons.
+Some songs have copyrights that are fully reserved, others songs have some rights reserved while others are licensed under Creative Commons

 Songs that are under Creative Commons license can be used by the members of the public but under specific conditions as stated by the creator.
 You will, therefore, need to filter your search results by the Creative Commons license category to find royalty-free songs.